olegkuftyrev/blimp1/README.md

    ```

 8. **Open your browser**
-   Navigate to `http://localhost:3000` to view the application.
+   Navigate to `http://localhost:3001` to view the application (port 3000 was in use).

 ## 📁 Project Structure